 In Revelation 12:1, the first great wonder appeared in heaven.
 This is the first time that the terms wonder or sign are given in the book of Revelation.
 This distinction gives credence to the literal interpretation of all the previous objects described.
 The first sign is a woman is clothed with the sun, and the moon under her feet, and upon her head a crown of twelve stars.
+The woman is clothed with illumination, and a reflector at her feet.
 The vision with the sun, moon, and 12 stars was similar to the dreams that Joseph had concerning his family before being betrayed by his brothers, Genesis 37:9-11.
 Through the dreams of Joseph, a direct connection is made between the woman in this chapter as a representation the nation of Israel.
 There is no association of this woman with any other person or entity in human history.

 The woman is not taken literally, but is symbolic of the nation Israel, Isaiah 9:6.
 In this passage "us" refers to the nation of Israel.
 Israel was separated by God from all the other peoples of the world to fulfill His promises and to show Himself to the world through them, Deuteronomy 7:6-9, Romans 9:4-5.
 With this identification, Israel was given the responsibility to receive and preserve the word of God that was delivered to them, Deuteronomy 4:5-8, Romans 3:1-2.
 Through Israel were given all the promises concerning Jesus Christ, and Israel was the nation through whom would come the messiah, the sin bearer of the world, Genesis 3:14-15, Genesis 12:3, Genesis 22:18, Genesis 28:10-14, Genesis 49:10, 2Samuel 7:12-16, Isaiah 7:14, Isaiah 9:6, Matthew 1:1, Romans 1:3.

 In Revelation 12:2, the woman is pregnant and cried out as she was about to give birth.
 The travail is mentioned in Isaiah 66:7-10.
 The child (Jesus Christ) was born before the travail.
-Israelís travail will occur during the tribulation, after Christís birth at least two millennia before the tribulation period.
+Israel's travail will occur during the tribulation, after Christ's birth at least two millennia before the tribulation period.
 In the days of the invasion of King Nebuchadnezzar into Judea and the destruction of Jerusalem, which began the age of the Gentiles, the Lord recorded that event as Israel writhing in agony as a woman in labor, Micah 4:9-10.
 The thought continues further in time, from the middle of the tribulation through its end, where Israel again will be in agony before the return and deliverance by the Messiah, Micah 4:11-12.
-These are the days Jeremiah spoke of as the time of Jacobís trouble, Jeremiah 30:4-7.
+The very last verse is a prophecy of the Lords victory over His enemies, Micah 4:13.
+These are the days Jeremiah spoke of as the time of Jacob's trouble, Jeremiah 30:4-7.

 In Revelation 12:3, the second great wonder in heaven is described as the great red dragon having seven heads and ten horns, and seven crowns upon his heads.
 The characteristic of this dragon point to his strength and destructive power, and red is indicative of his desire for war.
 In Revelation 12:9 the dragon is identified as Satan.
-Remember that Satan is not on any par with God but a rebellious being that was created by God.
+Remember that Satan is not on any par with God but that was created by God and became a rebellious being.
 Satan was defeated and judged at the cross of Jesus, John 16:7-11, John 12:30-33.
 However, Satan is still the ruler of the air and the prince of this world until the return of Jesus Christ with all His saints, Ephesians 2:1-2.
 Satan retains the power given him until the day he is finally thrown into the lake of fire, which occurs in Revelation 20:7-11.
-It is extremely important that none of the attributions of God are applied to Satan:
+It is extremely important that no attributions of God are applied to Satan:

 Satan is described in this chapter as the second great wonder in heaven.
 Other scriptures point to the wisdom and beauty that Satan was given when he was created, Ezekiel 28:11-19.
 Some view the seven heads as symbolizing his wisdom, ten horns symbolizing his great power, and the seven crowns symbolize the kingdoms he rules.